-Robert Raben is a man on a mission – one that he has shared with the seventy or so people who have joined him in the unique public policy firm he created.
-Robert works to drive public policy in a humane and sensible direction; to bring diversity and equity to the boardrooms and think tanks and corporations of America; to create a fair judiciary and influence legislation to broaden civil rights, reform our criminal justice system, and improve education for all our children.
+Robert Raben is a man on a mission – one that he has shared with the seventy or so people who have joined him in the unique public policy firm he created in 2002.
+As President & Founder of The Raben Group, Robert works to drive public policy in a humane and sensible direction; to bring diversity and equity to the boardrooms and think tanks and corporations of America; to create a fair judiciary and to influence legislation that will broaden civil rights, reform our criminal justice system, and improve education for all our children.
 And that’s just for starters.

-Robert founded The Raben Group in 2002.
-He is a graduate of the Wharton School and New York University Law School.
+Robert is a native of Miami and a graduate of the Wharton School and the New York University Law School.